Like Water for Chocolate

 In many ways it typifies the romance in its emphasis on excitement, passion, mystery, and action.
 In addition, it is a parody of the serialized fiction written for women in the late 1800s and 1900s.
 Such magazines commonly included recipes, home remedies, and monthly installments of love stories.

 We chose this book for several reasons.
 First, we wanted our students to read a living author.
 Second, we wanted a work from Mexico, Latin America, or South America to enlarge the scope of our reading list.
-Third, we wanted to introduce the concept of magical realism (also called magic realism) to expose students to the idea of the fantastic in literature, reflecting the work of Gabriel Garda Marquez and Jorge Luis Borges.
-After extensive reading in American and British literature, our students needed a different focus, a look into a culture unfamiliar to many of them.
-Fourth, we wanted acontemporary work that focused on the place of women to use in comparison with other novels.
+Third, we wanted to introduce the concept of magical realism (also called magic realism) to expose students to the idea of the fantastic in literature, reflecting the work of Gabriel Garcia Marquez and Jorge Luis Borges.
+After extensive reading in American and British literature, our students needed a different focus, a look into a culture familiar to some and unfamiliar to others.
+Fourth, we wanted a contemporary work that focused on the place of women to use in comparison with other novels.
 Esquivel's novel has helped accomplish all these goals.

 We would like to comment on the treatment of sexual relationships and the presence of the supernatural in the novel.
 Esquivel includes scenes that deal with sex, rape, the world of the spirits, and other controversial subjects.
 We teach this novel only to mature students who feel they can handle the material.
 Although some may object to these scenes, our students accept them as appropriate in the context of the story.
 We agree with that assessment and hope you and your students will view the book in the same way.